vinthewrench/valvenode/README.md

 src/main.cpp
 ~~~

-The test tool is used for bench testing the valve-node command protocol.
+The `vnode` utility is used for direct bench testing of valve nodes over a serial port.
+It assumes the computer is connected to the RS-485 bus through a USB-to-RS-485 adapter.

+This bypasses the Valve Master and talks directly to the nodes.

 Build: